Purpose and objectives

-- The links between diet, general health and chronic diseases such as cancer, coronary heart disease, diabetes and obesity
+The links between diet, general health and chronic diseases such as cancer, coronary heart disease, diabetes and obesity

-- Appropriate plant-based diets to aid in the prevention and treatment of disease
+Appropriate plant-based diets to aid in the prevention and treatment of disease

-- Up-to-date expertise & resources for health care professionals
+Up-to-date expertise & resources for health care professionals

-- How you can build, connect & network in the larger medical community
+How you can build, connect & network in the larger medical community

-- How you can implement this education into your practice
+How you can implement this education into your practice

 Continuing Education Credits

-- MD, DO, RN, PA: This activity has been planned and implemented in accordance with the essential areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of Adventist Medical Center and Northwest VEG.
-Adventist Medical Center is accredited by the Oregon Medical Association to provide continuing medical education for physicians.
+MD, DO, RN, PA: Accreditation - This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of OHSU School of Medicine and Northwest VEG.
+The OHSU School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

-Plant-Based Gourmet Lunch Menu: 2016
+Plant-Based Gourmet Lunch Menu: 2019

 There will be coffee and tea at beverage breaks.
 Be sure to eat breakfast before attending, because no refreshments will be served at registration in the morning.